de-finnik/H2OMunich/README.md

 Through this project we gained insights into user-centred app design, building cross-platform applications with Flutter and learned that hackaTUM is really fun :)

 ## What's next for oasis
 Expanding our database of water sources, improving the app's usability, and fostering partnerships for greater coverage in Munich's neighbourhoods.
+We also built a  machine-trained model to predict the water potability so that new drinking fountains can be built on top of this data.
+We also used explainable AI techniques to make it as user-friendly and transparent as possible.
+[Link to jupyter notebook](https://colab.research.google.com/drive/1mV_mxZ-x0rp70WUtJKT-5_Q1Ckz8HRWU?usp=sharing)